ibm-js/deliteful/docs/ViewIndicator.md

 ### Properties

-The `viewstack` property must be set to the id of a `deliteful/ViewStack` or `deliteful/SwapView` instance.
+The `viewstack` property must be set to a `deliteful/ViewStack` or `deliteful/SwapView` id or instance.
 The ViewIndicator will track visibility changes of the children of the specified ViewStack and update its display accordingly.

 <a name="styling"></a>